 EDITOR’S NOTE: The article below first appeared on this site Aug.
 24, 2012.
 Almost two years later, it vanished — along with nearly 5,000 others written and published since October 2006 — as detailed in a post eight months ago.
-Today, I rescued it from mothballs in order to share it below with only minor modifications.
+Today, I rescued it from where it appears on an alternate site in order to share it below with only minor modifications.
 Please read and share.

 No Easy Day is the title of a book by Matt Bissonnette (alias “Mark Owen”), a former Navy SEAL-turned author of an unauthorized account of the 2011 Navy SEALs raid on Osama bin Laden’s compound in Pakistan.
 The three-word title could also describe the time former Army Green Beret Sgt.
 1st Class Kelly A. Stewart spent testifying during his court-martial in August 2009.